-A perennial herb with upright, slender, branching stalks arising from a basal rosette of leaves.
-Flowers on slender stems arising from upper leaf axils, in loose or crowded clusters, minute, white or pinkish, with 4 petals that are hairy on the inside surface.
+Long-leaved bluets is a perennial herb with upright, slender, branching stalks arising from a basal rosette of leaves.
+Flowers are on slender stems arising from upper leaf axils, in loose or crowded clusters, minute, white or pinkish, with 4 petals that are hairy on the inside surface.
 Blooms April–July.
-Basal leaves in a rosette, narrow, linear.
-Stem leaves are opposite, oblong to linear.
+The basal leaves are in a rosette, narrow, and linear.
+The stem leaves are opposite, oblong to linear.
 Both types have only one central vein.

 Similar species: There are six other species of bluets in Missouri.